Within the first few months of this year, Citizen’s Advice have stated that nearly 40 million people have already been targeted by scammers.

 To report a scam to Royal Mail:

-- If you’ve received a text message, send a screenshot of the message to [email protected]
+- If you’ve received a text message, send a screenshot of the message to the above email address.

 Post Office delivery scam